francesco-fiorini/Queue-BANSim/README.md

     ```
 2. Open MATLAB and navigate to the repository folder.

-3. Open the File:`SimulatorScript.m` file.
+3. Open the `SimulatorScript.m` file.

 4. Customize the distribution parameters for interarrival and service times as Bounded Algorithmic Numbers to simulate heavy-tailed traffic.